Celebrating the 35th anniversary of the end of the Falklands War

 “On this anniversary I particularly remember those who perished during the Falklands War and especially those former Fleet Air Arm friends and colleagues who failed to return, and their surviving families.”

 Terry became an inspiration to others by becoming a speaker for Blind Veterans UK and gave talks to groups about his experiences.

-He says: “Whilst at Blind Veterans UK I learnt about the three A’s – acceptance, adjustment and achievement.
+“Whilst at Blind Veterans UK I learnt about the three A’s – acceptance, adjustment and achievement.
 I wanted to share my experiences of this wonderful charity and their commitment to so many providing lifelong support.”